snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/link-click/index.md

   </TabItem>
 </Tabs>

+Use this method once and the tracker will add click event listeners to all link elements.

 An optional parameter is `pseudoClicks`.
 If this is not turned on, Firefox will not recognize middle clicks.
 If it is turned on, there is a small possibility of false positives (click events firing when they shouldn't). **Turning this feature on is recommended**:

 <Tabs groupId="platform" queryString>